Dr Louis Klee, Clare

 Selected Publications

-I co-edited The Cambridge Companion to the Australian Novel (2023) and I contributed a chapter to The Cambridge Companion to Australian Poetry (forthcoming).
-I also co-edited a special issue of The European Legacy with Anya Topolski, which included an afterword by Judith Butler.
+I co-edited (with Nicholas Birns) The Cambridge Companion to the Australian Novel.
+With Anya Topolski, I co-edited a special issue of The European Legacy dedicated to the political and ethical thought of Judith Butler.
+The issue included an afterword by Butler.